 Good intentions – and Google's translation skills – notwithstanding, that quote sounds absolutely terrifying, to say nothing of the stuffed carcass itself, which Gelitin expects will in some form last until the mid-2020s.

 (You know, in case you were in the process of planning a hiking trip to Piedmont – or an eating trip there.)

 Can You See Pinky from Google Earth?

 One of the most astounding facts about Pink...er, Hase, is its size, which in case you've already forgotten is 200 feet.
 When news of this spectacle first began circulating online, many reported that you could, and I quote, "see the bunny from space."

-While I don't have access to my own personal space craft in order to confirm or deny this, what I can say is that the bunny (or at least, the significantly decayed shell of the bunny) is visible from a Google Maps screenshot I just took, which you can see attached to this post, although a pesky "Colletto Fava" label, which denotes the hillside itself, covers up most of the carnage.
+While you probably don't have access to your own personal spacecraft in order to confirm or deny this, you can clearly see that the bunny (or at least, the significantly decayed shell of the bunny) is visible from Google Maps, a screenshot of which you can see attached to this post, although a pesky "Colletto Fava" label, which denotes the hillside itself, covers up most of the carnage.

 How to Visit Italy's Huge Stuff Rabbit